vivian-okoaze/AnalystLab-Africa-Week-5-Task-Telco-Customer-Churn-Analysis/README.md

 ## 📌 Project Overview

-This project is a comprehensive, end-to-end **Business Analytics Case Study** completed as part of the **AnalystLab Africa Internship Program (Batch B — Week 5)**.
+This project is a comprehensive, end-to-end **Business Analytics Case Study** completed as part of the **AnalystLab Africa Internship Program**.
 The analysis focuses on understanding and solving the customer churn problem for a fictional telecommunications company using real-world data from IBM Watson Analytics.

-Customer churn — the rate at which customers stop doing business with a company — is one of the most costly challenges in the telecommunications industry.
+Customer churn — the rate at which customers stop doing business with a company is one of the most costly challenges in the telecommunications industry.
 Research consistently shows that **acquiring a new customer costs 5 to 7 times more than retaining an existing one**, making churn prevention a direct and measurable lever on business profitability.

 This project follows a structured, professional analytics workflow: